|

 Signing NuGet Packages Using Azure DevOps and Workload Identity FederationPublished on April 14, 2025 in 12 minutes to read Azure released a major update to some of their VM images last week and it’s caused a number of problems for me:

-I have no idea what Microsoft did to kill this service off, but my guess is they finally stopped supporting the ancient version of .NET Framework this was running on starting on April 11th or so: We had owed a customer an update today and the race was on to find a replacement for This post explains how to do that. |
+I have no idea what Microsoft did to kill this service off, but my guess is they finally stopped supporting the ancient version of .NET Framework this was running on starting on April 11th or so:

 I write about .NET, open source software, the Microsoft ecosystem, my adventures with startups, and outer space.